MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-data-access.md

 For example, to set the interval to 50 seconds, set the `value` to `"00:00:50"`.
 For more information about the CustomSettings.config file, see [Configuring Business Central Server](configure-server-instance.md).

 ## [!INCLUDE[server](../developer/includes/server.md)] connections to SQL Server
-Starting from [!INCLUDE[nav7long_md](../developer/includes/nav7long_md.md)], the [!INCLUDE[server](../developer/includes/server.md)] uses ADO.NET to connect to the SQL Server database.
-Installations of [!INCLUDE[nav2009](../developer/includes/nav2009_md.md)] and earlier uses ODBC to connect to the SQL Server database.
+The [!INCLUDE[server](../developer/includes/server.md)] uses ADO.NET to connect to the SQL Server database.
 The ADO.NET interface is a managed data access layer that supports SQL Server connection pooling, which can dramatically decrease memory consumption by [!INCLUDE[server](../developer/includes/server.md)].
 SQL Server connection pooling also simplifies deployment of the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] three-tier architecture for deployments where the three tiers are installed on separate computers.
 Specifically, administrators are no longer required to manually create SPNs or to set up delegation when the client, [!INCLUDE[server](../developer/includes/server.md)], and SQL Server are on separate computers.

 There's no longer a one-to-one correlation between the number of client connections and the number of SQL Server connections.
 In earlier versions of [!INCLUDE[prod_short](../developer/includes/prod_short.md)], each SQL Server connection could consume up to 40 MB of memory.
 Additionally, memory allocation is now in managed memory, which is more efficient than unmanaged memory.

 Records are retrieved using Multiple Active Result Sets \(MARS\). methods such as NEXT, FIND\('-'\), FIND\('+'\), FIND\('>'\), and FIND\('\<'\) are faster with MARS than the server cursors that earlier versions of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] used.

 ## <a name="readwrite"></a>Data read/write performance
 AL functions COUNT and AVERAGE formulas can use SIFT indexes.
 For more information, see [CALCSUMS method \(Record\)](../developer/methods-auto/record/record-CALCSUMS-method.md) and [CALCFIELDS method \(Record\)](../developer/methods-auto/record/record-CALCFIELDS-method.md).
 MIN and MAX formulas use SQL Server MIN and MAX functions exclusively.